Cleavr-Dev/cleavr-developer-guides/README.md

 ## Contributing

 We welcome contributions from all team members.
-Please follow the guidelines in the [Contributing](docs/Contributing.md) document to ensure a smooth collaboration process.
+Please create a new PR with your suggested changes and tag the HEad of Development for a review.

 Happy coding!